 How to Play

-Greece Powerball draws take place on Thursday and Sunday evenings – see the FAQs on this page for the draw time in South Africa throughout the year.
-The game, also known as 'Joker' in Greece, requires you to select five main numbers from 1 to 45, plus one extra number from a separate set between 1 and 20.
+Draws take place on Thursday and Sunday evenings – see the FAQs on this page for the draw time in South Africa throughout the year.
+The game, which launched in 1997, requires you to select five main numbers from 1 to 45, plus one extra number from a separate set between 1 and 20.

 Playing from South Africa